 Kate started working at HCCA in February 2015 as a Project Officer on the Consumer Representatives Program.
-Health, and the way we experience health care, is an interest which has developed in recent years as she has supported family members needing treatment and care.
-Since completing consumer representatives training in 2015, Kate has brought her experiences as a parent to committees relating to children’s health.
-She is greatly enjoying learning about advocacy and the role of consumer representatives in improving health care.
+Her interest in health, and the way we experience health care, has developed over many years as she has supported family members needing treatment and care.
+Kate has particular interests in consumer and carer advocacy, health infrastructure and human-centred building and system design, and health literacy.
+She enjoys giving training and presentations to consumers and health staff about topics related to consumer advocacy.

 Multicultural Liaison Officer